Geovamena/Geovamena/README.md

 </div>

 🌱 I turn coffee into code and ideas into applications.
 As a **Full Stack Developer**, I specialize in building scalable web solutions that make a real impact.
-My tech journey involves TypeScript, React, Vue, Laravel, and Node.

-📌 **Currently**:
+📌 **Current Focus**:
 - Architecting enterprise solutions for thousands of users
 - Revolutionizing accounting with modern tech
 - Making document signing seamless with Next.js